gokulsan/CryptographyNotes/FundamentalFacets.md

 - Difficulty in Lattice Reduction Problems

 ## Principles of Probablistic Encryption Systems
 - Encryption includes a random element, so each message has many possible encryptions.

+## Monero
+- Monero uses Ring Signatures and Pedersen Commitments.